pellcorp/creality-wiki/docs/rpi.md

 You must login as the **orangepi** (Default password is `orangepi`) user to perform the installation, you are not allowed to run the installer as root!

-### DietPi
+### DietPi OS

-Basic testing has been done with DietPi running on an Orange Pi 3 Zero W
+Basic testing has been done with DietPi (Bookworm) running on an Orange Pi 3 Zero W

 I had some trouble getting DietPi setup in my home network which uses a PiHole connected to cleanbrowsing.org DNS family filter which prevented the default DNS settings from working.